Internals of JET.jl

 Abstract Interpretation

-In order to perform type-level program analysis, JET.jl uses Core.Compiler.AbstractInterpreter interface, and customizes its abstract interpretation by overloading a subset of Core.Compiler functions, that are originally developed for Julia compiler's type inference and optimizations that aim at generating efficient native code for CPU execution.
+In order to perform type-level program analysis, JET.jl uses Base.Compiler.AbstractInterpreter interface, and customizes its abstract interpretation by overloading a subset of Base.Compiler functions, that are originally developed for Julia compiler's type inference and optimizations that aim at generating efficient native code for CPU execution.

-JET.AbstractAnalyzer overloads a set of Core.Compiler functions to implement the "core" functionalities of JET's analysis, including inter-procedural error report propagation and caching of the analysis result.
-And each plugin analyzer (e.g. JET.JETAnalyzer) will overload more Core.Compiler functions so that it can perform its own program analysis on top of the core AbstractAnalyzer infrastructure.
+JET.AbstractAnalyzer overloads a set of Base.Compiler functions to implement the "core" functionalities of JET's analysis, including inter-procedural error report propagation and caching of the analysis result.
+And each plugin analyzer (e.g. JET.JETAnalyzer) will overload more Base.Compiler functions so that it can perform its own program analysis on top of the core AbstractAnalyzer infrastructure.

 Most overloads use the invoke reflection, which allows AbstractAnalyzer to dispatch to the original AbstractInterpreter's abstract interpretation methods while still passing AbstractAnalyzer to the subsequent (maybe overloaded) callees.